mulle-sde/mulle-make/README.md

 > For the sake of understandability, mulle-make does not evaluate any
 > environment variables (such as CFLAGS) during construction of the
 > build tool arguments.
-> Build settings are are either set with `info` directories or with
+> Build settings are either set with `definition` directories or with
 > commandline parameters.